Midterm voting mostly problem-free in battleground states, voting advocates report - NewsBreak

 “I am sorry that this office let these voters down,” Eveler said in a message to the Board of Elections and Registration.
 “Many of the absentee staff have been averaging 80 or more hours per week, and they are exhausted.
 Still, that is no excuse for such a critical error.”

-The post Midterm voting mostly problem-free in battleground states, voting advocates report appeared first on Nebraska Examiner .
+The post Midterm voting mostly problem-free in battleground states, voting advocates report appeared first on Alaska Beacon .

 Comments / 0